Back to

 Heartfelt community spirit moves resident

 "There has been chicken soup and all sorts of lunches and dinners left at my door.
 I’ve had so many visitors coming in to check on me too.
-It truly has been wonderful and a comfort for me when I needed it," Diane shares.
+It truly has been wonderful and a comfort for me when I needed it," Dianne shares.

-Having been a resident of Arvida Peninsula Club for two years, Diane moved to the retirement community after finding the maintenance of her larger home becoming too much to handle.
+Having been a resident of Arvida Peninsula Club for two years, Dianne moved to the retirement community after finding the maintenance of her larger home becoming too much to handle.
 Selling her house quickly, she settled into her one-bedroom independent apartment, complete with a balcony that features beautiful Stanmore Bay views.

 If ever the 86-year-old tires of catching up with friends on the phone, she merely walks down the corridor of her apartment complex and there’s almost always someone around.
 “It is very friendly here and I find everyone says hello to you.”